 The profit is quantifiable and contractually determined at the commencement of the contract.
-Profit is recognised as it accrues over the life of the contract using an effective profit method on the balance outstanding.
+Profit is recognised on a time proportion basis over the life of the contract using an effective profit method on the balance outstanding.

 Istisna'a

 Istisna'a revenue and the associated profit margin (difference between the cash price to the customer and the bank's total Istisna'a cost) are accounted for on a time proportion basis.